PabloFerrari027/input-mask-react/README.md

 ### Example of use

-The example below shows how to create a phone mask in the Brazilian standard.
+The example below shows how to create a Brazilian phone mask.
+See that for the mask to be applied, inform the index and which character you want to add, and that's it, now you have an input mask!

 ```jsx
 function App() {